 Test disturbed gas joints for leaks.

-Check appliance case and seals (where appliance is room-sealed) for damage and
+Check appliance case and seals (where appliance is room-sealed) for damage and correct assembly.

 Check and adjust pilot flame.

 Measure gas pressure and/or flow rate, and adjust if necessary.

 Inspect flue terminal for correct location and protection.

 Check system bypass valve (if fitted) is correctly adjusted.